nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 ## MedicationDispense Resource ##

-This Resource provides details of medication that has been dispensed to the patient, for TTO(To Take Outs).
+This Resource provides details of medication that has been dispensed to the patient, for example TTO(To Take Outs).
 For Transfer of Care only a small subset of the elements should be used.

 ## status ##